Community Associations

 American Association of University of Women

-American Association of University of Women (AAUW) is a national organization that advocates for women, fighting to remove the barriers and biases that stand in the way of gender equity, acting to promote the education of women in STEM fields, and leading initiatives to narrow the gender pay gap.
+American Association of University of Women (AAUW) is a national organization that advocates for women, acting to promote the education of women in STEM fields and leading initiatives to promote economic security for women.
 They provide funding opportunities through grants and scholarships, as well as classes in the art of salary negotiation.